 You can now wow your future employers with your added skills and experience and stand out amongst your peers.
 Good grades are great, but experience goes a long way.
 Climb up the career ladder faster by taking on the next internship opportunity.

-Something that a lot of college students take for granted is the power of networking.
+Something that a lot of college students take for granted is the power of student network.
 A lot of students will complain when they see their peers snatch up a job with the best salary package, and say that it is because of ‘nepotism’ or connections.
 This isn’t always true.
 Some individuals learn early on in their life that networking goes a long way.

 When you cultivate your skills at a part-time gig you are also cultivating your relationships with your colleagues.
 These individuals can vouch for your talents and are willing to recommend or refer you as permanent employees at their current or previous places of work.